Proposed light rail developments for Cork City

 Since the early 2000s, a number of proposals have been made by politicians and interest groups in Cork City, Ireland to introduce a light rail system in the city.
-As of early 2019 it was in a period of public consultation.
-The proposal has been compared to the Luas light rail system in Dublin.
+Sometimes referred to as Luas Cork, reflecting a comparison to the Luas light rail system in Dublin, one possible route was in a period of public consultation from April 2025.
+The proposed project has "no definitive timeline".

 History

 From the 1880s to 1934, a light rail system existed in Cork, the Cork and Muskerry Light Railway.
 It closed in 1934, having sustained damage during the Irish Civil War, which hindered usage.
 Another tramway operated three lines around the city center and surrounding suburbs, operated by the Cork Electric Tramways and Lighting Company.
-It closed in 1931, having sustained damage during the Burning of Cork, as well as the increased use of motor transportation.
+It closed in 1931.

 A light rail system was proposed as part of the Green Party manifesto in 2007.
-The Green Party entered as the junior partner into a coalition with Fianna Fáil after the 2007 general election.
-The proposals were briefly discussed in the Dáil.
-However, the post-2008 economic downturn began shortly afterward, and it, along with other infrastructural plans, were shelved.
+When the Green Party entered into a coalition with Fianna Fáil, following the 2007 general election, these proposals were briefly discussed in the Dáil.
+In 2007 it was announced that a bus-based rapid transit system was to be examined in Cork City.

+A 2008 update to the Cork Area Strategic Plan (CASP), developed jointly by Cork City Council and Cork County Council, included a suggested east-west "rapid-transit corridor" from Ballincollig to Mahon via the Cork docklands and city centre, as well as a north-south corridor from Ballyvolane to Cork Airport.
+This plan suggested that these would be serviced by buses, at least in the initial stages, but acknowledged that light rail or bus rapid transit might be justified depending on development.
+This update to the CASP was reflected in the 2009 Cork County Development Plan, which considered the transit corridors as being serviced by light rail or bus rapid transit.
+The 2015 City Development Plan only proposed developing the east-west corridor as a Bus Rapid Transit route.

-The proposal was mentioned in the government's Ireland 2040 framework, which was published in 2018.
+A similar proposal was mentioned in the government's Ireland 2040 framework, which was published in 2018.
 As of 2019, a formal transportation plan for Cork, known as the Cork Metropolitan Area Transport Strategy (CMATS), was prepared by the local authority.
 Publication was scheduled for February 2018, with a "draft plan" proposed to be available for "public consultation early in 2019".
 The draft CMATS plan was published in May 2019, and included draft proposals for the construction of a light-rail system sometime after 2031.

-The proposed light-rail system received support from the president of UCC, Cork's largest third-level institution, and the Cork Chamber of Commerce, and Tánaiste Simon Coveney and former Lord Mayor Mary Shields.